python/cpython/Doc/library/unittest.mock-examples.rst

 One problem with over use of mocking is that it couples your tests to the implementation of your mocks rather than your real code.
-Suppose you have a class that implements `some_method`.
-In a test for another class, you provide a mock of this object that *also* provides `some_method`.
-If later you refactor the first class, so that it no longer has `some_method` - then your tests will continue to pass even though your code is now broken!
+Suppose you have a class that implements ``some_method``.
+In a test for another class, you provide a mock of this object that *also* provides ``some_method``.
+If later you refactor the first class, so that it no longer has ``some_method`` - then your tests will continue to pass even though your code is now broken!

-`Mock` allows you to provide an object as a specification for the mock, using the `spec` keyword argument.
+:class:`Mock` allows you to provide an object as a specification for the mock, using the *spec* keyword argument.
 Accessing methods / attributes on the mock that don't exist on your specification object will immediately raise an attribute error.
 If you change the implementation of your specification, then tests that use that class will start failing immediately without you having to